 Use of Social Networking Sites in Selection of Candidates

 Recently NACE reported that a significant percentage of employers are using social networking sites such as LinkedIn, Facebook, Twitter, etc. to screen potential candidates.
-As an employer participating in OCR events, we expect you will provide a clear explanation of your selection process to potential candidates.
-If you consider the content of a social media profile in evaluating a potential employee, we request that you state this in your job description for any OCR events.
+As an employer interviewing MIT students, we expect you will provide a clear explanation of your selection process to potential candidates.
+If you consider the content of a social media profile in evaluating a potential employee, we request that you state this in your job description for any interviwing events.

 All materials received from our students (letters, resumes, transcripts, via email or hard copy), should be shared only with those persons at your firm involved in the hiring process.
 Forwarding these materials potentially embarrasses applicants or compromises their current employment; it also creates a negative impression of your organization.